MJK618/5HR3NOGRAPH/README.md

 ```sh
 $ python3 run.py
 ```
-Yoou don't even need to install requirements after running the run.py file because it is going to do everything itself. :)
+You don't even need to install requirements after running the run.py file because it is going to do everything itself. :)

 ## Note:
 - It is advised to move the host file and the file to encode in the same directory of 5HR3NOGRAPH files.
+- Please remember the password, you cannot recover it.
 - Do not run the script while sudo
 - Please use Python3
 ### Disclaimer